DavidMGross/OpenFarm/CONTRIBUTING.md

 $ rails s
 ```

+[This page](https://github.com/openfarmcc/OpenFarm/wiki/How-to-Install-&-Run-OpenFarm-on-an-Ubuntu-System) shows in detail how to install the prerequisites and get OpenFarm up and running in an Ubuntu Linux system, for example.

 If all went well, you will have a seeded database and can use the account `admin@admin.com` with password `admin123`.

-**If you had any problems** installing bundles getting up and running etc see the [Common Issues Page](https://github.com/openfarmcc/OpenFarm/wiki/Common-Issues).
+**If you had any problems** installing bundles, getting up and running, etc., see the [Common Issues Page](https://github.com/openfarmcc/OpenFarm/wiki/Common-Issues).

 #### Sensitive Information

-All secrets (such as S3 credentials) are stored in ENV variables.
-You will need to set `config/app_environment_variables.rb` accordingly.
-See `config/app_environment_variables.rb.example` for an example.
+All secrets (such as S3 credentials) are stored in `ENV` variables.
+You will need to set these in the  `config/app_environment_variables.rb` file accordingly.
+See `config/app_environment_variables.rb.example` for an example of what to put in this file.

 ## When Ready to Submit your Changes

-Make sure the tests pass:
+Make sure the tests pass by issuing this command:

     rspec